Pedro Rodrigues Filho: YouTube career

-Following his second release from prison in 2018 and after announcing himself to be retired from his self-declared vigilantism as a youth and officially committed not to commit any more crimes, Rodrigues became a YouTuber, maintaining a YouTube channel called "Pedrinho EX Matador", on which he commented on modern crimes, campaigned against gang violence, and attempted to teach the public not to be proud of criminal acts.
+Following his second release from prison in 2018 and after announcing himself to be retired from his self-declared vigilantism as a youth and officially committed not to commit any more crimes, Rodrigues became a YouTuber, maintaining a YouTube channel called "Pedrinho EX Matador" (literally: "Ex-Killer Petey"), on which he commented on modern crimes, campaigned against gang violence, and attempted to teach the public not to be proud of criminal acts.

-Death
+Murder

-At about 10 a.m. on 5 March 2023, Rodrigues was shot and killed by three men firing from a car in Mogi das Cruzes, in the Brazilian state of São Paulo.
-After he was shot and killed by the three men, one came over and finished him off with a knife to the throat.
-It was said that the cut was so deep it was a near decapitation.
-Later the car was found but no suspects have been arrested.
+At about 10 a.m. on 5 March 2023 in Mogi das Cruzes, Rodrigues was shot by three unidentified men firing from a black car, after which one of the assailants came over and finished him off with a knife to the throat, in a near decapitation, and Rodrigues was already dead when police arrived.
+According to a witness, he was on a sidewalk carrying a child on his arms at the moment of the assault, but the child was not harmed, and one of the suspects fled in a second, white car.
+Police later found and searched the first car but no suspects have been identified or arrested.